-We believe true ecotourism should be based on the use of the best available technologies, to have the lowest impact on the environment.
+We believe true ecotourism should be based on the use of the best available technologies, have the lowest impact on the environment.

 State of the art technology was applied for the use of renewable resources.

-We recycle both gray waters and black waters, with special filters imported from Europe.
+We recycled both gray waters and black waters, with special filters imported from Europe.
 An anaerobic reaction assures the purity of water at the exit of the system.
 Final stage filtration is assured by a reed bed.
 Water is then used in ponds for the wildlife.

 Hot water is heated by a central solar system.
 Carbon footprint: zero